robertblackwell/pico-microros/readme.md

 that its all working.

 First check - the code on the pico has registered as a publisher:

+The first step is to view the output from the microRos agent.
+You should be able to see where it has created 2 topics a subscriber and a publisher.
+Next issue the command:

 ```bash
 ros2 topic list